zingale/phy504/_sources/cxx-functions-planets.rst.txt

 Let's use our new understanding of lambda functions to enable ``std::sort()`` to sort our planets vector based on eccentricity.

-And, let's add one more trick -- we'll create a function that tells C++ how to output our ``Planet`` object directly.
+And, let's add one more trick---we'll create a function that tells C++ how to output our ``Planet`` object directly.

 Recall, that our ``Planet`` is a ``struct`` of the form: